cloudera/hue/docs/docs-site/content/user/editor/_index.md

 ## Concepts
 ### Running Queries

-**Note**: To run a query, you must be logged in to Hue as a user that also has a Unix user account on the remote server.

-1. To execute a portion of the query, highlight one or more query statements.
+1. The currently selected statement has a left blue order.
+To execute a portion of a query, highlight one or more query statements.
 2. Click **Execute**.
-The Query Results window appears with the results of your query.
+The Query Results window appears.
-    -   To view a log of the query execution, toggle the **Log** caret on the left of the progress bar.
-You can use the information in this tab to debug your query.
+    -   There is a **Log** caret on the left of the progress bar.
     -   To view the columns of the query, expand the **Columns** icon.
 Clicking on the column label will scroll to the column.
 Names and types can be filtered.
+    -   Select the chart icon to plot the results
-    -   To expand a row, double click on it or click on the row number.
+    -   To expand a row, click on the row number.
     -   To lock a row, click on the lock icon in the row number column.
     -   Search either by clicking on the magnifier icon on the results tab, or pressing Ctrl/Cmd + F
     -   [See more how to refine your results](http://gethue.com/new-features-in-the-sql-results-grid-in-hive-and-impala/).